UPDATE: Republic of Angola - Legal System and Research

 o) appointing members of the Supreme Judicial Council, the Council of the Republic and the National Security Council.

+The Council of Ministers: The Cabinet (Vice President, Ministers and Deputy Ministers) is called Conselho de Ministros (Council of Ministers).
 The structure, composition and activities of the Council of Ministers are provided for in the Constitution.
-The Council is composed by the Vice-President and the Ministers.
-The Cabinet (Vice President, Ministers and Deputy Ministers) is called Conselho de Ministros (Council of Ministers).
+The Council is composed of the Vice-President, Ministers of State, and Ministers.

-The President convenes the Council of Ministers and sets its agenda.
-The Council of Ministers have their own websites, although there is not much information or documentation available yet.
-Below is the list of Angola’s ministries, with a link to their respective websites.
-Most of the websites are still under construction, some already have information and documents available, although none is exhaustive or up to date.
+The President presides over, convenes the Council of Ministers, and sets its agenda (article 134(2) of the Constitution).
+The Council of Ministers has its own websites, although there is not much information or documentation available yet.
+Below is a list of Angola's ministries, with links to their respective websites.
+Most of the websites are still under construction, some already have information and documents available, although none is exhaustive.
 The best way to get hold of specific materials is by contacting the individual ministries by telephone or e-mail.

 Agriculture and Rural Development